diogocanut/tla-communication-module/README.md

 ## Reliability hierarchy

 The library follows the abstractions and terminology of Cachin, Guerraoui, and Rodrigues (*Introduction to Reliable and Secure Distributed Programming*).
-Point-to-point links are organized in a hierarchy of increasing reliability, and broadcast primitives are built on top of them:
+Point-to-point links and broadcast channels are each organized as an independent hierarchy of increasing reliability:

 ```
 PerfectLinkFIFO      AtomicBroadcast